Tronc Preparing To Sell The 'Los Angeles Times'

 Tronc, formally known as Tribune Online Content, also owns other major dailies including the Chicago Tribune, Baltimore Sun and New York Daily News.

-Its forerunner, the Tribune Co., bought the Times in 2000 and the ensuing years, coinciding with upheaval in the newspaper industry and declining readership, have been marked with tensions over numerous staff and spending cutbacks.
+Its forerunner, Tribune Co., bought the Times in 2000, and the ensuing years — coinciding with upheaval in the newspaper industry and declining readership — have been marked with tensions over numerous staff and spending cutbacks.
 At its peak in the late 1990s, the news staff was more than 1,000.
 Currently, about 400 journalists remain employed, the Post reports.